testingisdocumenting/znai/td-documentation-cli/documentation/features/java.md

 :include-java: HelloWorld.java

-Specifying a method name to extract only its body.
+Specifying a method name to extract its full definition or only its body.

     :include-java: HelloWorld.java {entry: "sampleMethod", bodyOnly: true}

 If `bodyOnly` is specified, signature will be omitted.

 :include-java: HelloWorld.java {entry: "sampleMethod", bodyOnly: true}

+# Signature Only

+Specifying a method name to extract only its body.

+    :include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true}

+If `signatureOnly` is specified, body will be omitted.

+:include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true}

+# Multiple Entries

+To display multiple methods at once use `entries` parameter to pass a list of method names

+    :include-java: HelloWorld.java {entries: ["sampleMethod", "importantAction"]}

+will render

+:include-java: HelloWorld.java {entries: ["sampleMethod", "importantAction"]}

+List important methods signatures at one place by passing `signatureOnly: true`

+    :include-java: HelloWorld.java {entries: ["sampleMethod", "importantAction"], signatureOnly: true}

+will render

+:include-java: HelloWorld.java {entries: ["sampleMethod", "importantAction"], signatureOnly: true}

 # Class JavaDoc